-Gov. Arnold Schwarzenegger signs a comprehensive water package designed to achieve the co-equal goals of ecosystem restoration and water supply reliability.
+Gov. Schwarzenegger signs a comprehensive water package designed to achieve the coequal goals of ecosystem restoration and water supply reliability.

 2010 National Academy of Science releases the first of two reports on Delta operations and finds that “most federal actions to protect endangered fishes in California Bay-Delta scientifically justified, but additional clarification is needed.”

-Judge Wanger rules the federal government did not form an adequate plan when it restricted pumping from the Delta to protect Chinook spring-run salmon and other fish.
+Judge Wanger rules the federal government did not formulate an adequate plan under the federal ESA when it restricted pumping from the Delta to protect chinook spring-run salmon and other fish.
 The Ninth Circuit Court overturned the ruling in 2014, saying Wanger’s ruling was based upon scientific evidence he should not have considered and that he should have deferred to the federal agencies’ expertise.

 2013 Delta Plan adopted by Delta Stewardship Council.

 State releases the draft Bay Delta Conservation Plan (BDCP), which includes 22 conservation measures, new water delivery facilities in the north Delta and measures to restore or protect as much as 150,000 acres of tidal, riparian, wetland and upland habitat.